Our next recruitment round for this course will be for 2021 entry. For more information, contact email@example.com.

 Hear the music you’ve written played by professional ensembles and write for the annual student-performed orchestral/large ensemble workshop.

 For composers, all assessments are based on your own compositions: the focus is always on your creative work.

-All pathways for the PGCert Music follow the same structure.
-Over the year, you’ll take two modules totalling 60 credits.
+All pathways for the MA Music follow the same structure.
+Over the year, you’ll take four modules totalling 180 credits.
 We place an emphasis on independence and creativity - you will have the freedom to study the areas that interest you.

 It is crucial for every composer’s development to hear their music performed, and our lively department offers plenty of opportunities for composition students.
 Find out what's on offer.

-Weekly composition seminars bring together postgraduate and staff composers, with a number of seminars each term delivered by distinguished visiting composers from the UK and other parts of the world, as they present their music and compositional priorities.
+Weekly composition seminars bring together MA, PhD and staff composers, with a number of seminars each term delivered by distinguished visiting composers from the UK and other parts of the world, as they present their music and compositional priorities.
 There may also be sessions focussing on skills for professional compositional life, for example: (self-)publishing and promotion, editing and typesetting and royalties.
-In the Summer Term, you will be expected to give a short presentation in this seminar series.
+In Term 3, you will be expected to give a short presentation in this seminar series.